CodeYourFuture/CYF-PD/content/blocks/using-the-slack-app/readme.md

 skills:
   - Professional Basics
 objectives:
-  - By the end of this session trainees will know how to use Slack as a communication tool
+  - List the reasons why it is important to react to channels, messages, and threads in Slack
 time: 45
 prep: Everyone must have their laptops connected to the internet and the Slack app open.